Hydrodynamic thermoelectric transport in Corbino geometry: Transport coefficients

-\textbf{\emph{Lorentz ratio}}.
-Let us now determine the Lorentz ratio $L=R/(TR_{\text{th}})$.
-In the Corbino geometry it exhibits a very sensitive density dependence near charge neutrality.
-To determine this dependence we focus on the entropy-dominated regime.
-Retaining the leading order terms $n/s \ll 1$ in Eq. \eqref{R} we find
+Let us now determine the Lorenz ratio $L=R/(TR_{\text{th}})$.
+In the Corbino geometry, it exhibits a very sensitive density dependence near charge neutrality.
+To determine this dependence, we focus on the entropy-dominated regime.
+Retaining the leading order terms $n/s \ll 1$ in Eq. \eqref{R}, we find

-Since $\Gamma$ is inversely proportional to the system size width of the peak at charge neutrality is significantly smaller than $s$.
-Therefore in the above expression for $\Gamma$ all quantities may be evaluated at charge neutrality.
+Since $\Gamma$ is inversely proportional to the system size, the width of the peak at charge neutrality is significantly smaller than $s$.
+Therefore, in the above expression for $\Gamma$, all quantities may be evaluated at charge neutrality.

-It is apparent that at zero doping, $n\to0$, the Lorentz ratio may greatly exceed the Wiedemann-Franz value of $L_{\text{WF}}=\pi^2/3e^2$.
-For a graphene monolayers their ratio may be estimated as $L/L_{\text{WF}}\propto (r_1/\lambda_T)^2$, where $\lambda_T\sim v/T$ is the thermal de Broglie wavelength.
-For a typical micron size of the disk one concludes that $L$ can be as high as $L/L_{\text{WF}}\gtrsim 10$ at temperatures $T>50$ K where electron hydrodynamic behavior is observed.
+It is apparent that at zero doping, $n\to0$, the Lorenz ratio may greatly exceed the Wiedemann-Franz value of $L_{\text{WF}}=\pi^2/3e^2$.
+For a graphene monolayer, their ratio may be estimated as $L/L_{\text{WF}}\propto (r_1/\lambda_T)^2$, where $\lambda_T\sim v/T$ is the thermal de Broglie wavelength.
+For a typical micron size of the disk, one concludes that $L$ can be as high as $L/L_{\text{WF}}\gtrsim 10$ at temperatures $T>50$ K where electron hydrodynamic behavior is observed.
 This behavior is illustrated in Fig. \ref{Fig-LRGS}(a).
 Furthermore, since the intrinsic conductivity is only weakly (logarithmically) temperature dependent, the width of the peak is primarily governed by the fluid viscosity $\eta$.
-For the Dirac liquid it scales linearly with the temperature, $\Gamma\propto T$.
+For the Dirac liquid, it scales linearly with the temperature, $\Gamma\propto T$.